gustavopinto/energy-aware-mining/README.md

 # energy-aware-mining
-This repository is only for gh-pages.
+This repository is for gh-pages only.